zjuchenyuan/dockerized_fuzzing/qsym/README.md

 Here [runqsym_mp3gain.sh](https://github.com/UNIFUZZ/dockerized_fuzzing_examples/blob/master/scripts/runqsym_mp3gain.sh) start two AFL instances (master and slave) and then wait for `afl-slave/fuzzer_stats` to be created, then start qsym.

+In your own fuzzing experiments, you will modify this script to accommodate your binary name, seed folder path, output path, and command line.

 ### Explanation

-`--privileged` is required for PIN to work, so it's mandatory.
+`--privileged` is required for [PIN](https://software.intel.com/en-us/articles/pin-a-dynamic-binary-instrumentation-tool) to work, so it's mandatory.

 Steps above is what we do in UNIFUZZ experiments, just as [QSYM README](https://github.com/sslab-gatech/qsym) `Run hybrid fuzzing with AFL`.